je-von/burger-ku/README.md

 # BurgerKu

-🍔 A mobile application to order foods from a fast-food restaurant built using Flutter (Dart) and Express.js for its backend with MySQL database.
+🍔 A mobile application to order foods from a fast-food restaurant built using Flutter (Dart), Express.js, and MySQL.